tarafdar/ECE1373_assignment2/README.md

 ## Creating the Data

-To create the data run the extractParams_imagenet.py in the nn_params directory.
+To create the data run the nn_params/extractParams_imagenet.py from the project root.
+You can specify additinal args (optionally)

-You can as an argument provide the number of batches, and the network model.
-To specify the batch size, you can modify the model file.
-This creates a directory per batch in the data/vgg_batches/ directory.
-Each batch contains the input, output, weights, biases, a description of the parameters for each layer, and the labels for the images.
+``python nn_params/extractParams_imagenet.py --total_batches <number of batches> --model <location of deploy.txt>  --weights <location of caffemodel (weights)> --mean_file <location of mean file> --image_root <location of where you would like to dump your batch data> --imagenet_val_path <location of imagenet database>``

+All of these are optional flags.
+The rest of the test applications assume the current locations of where the images are being dumped, so it is recommended that you do not input any flags to begin with.

+``python nn_params/extractParams_imagenet.py``

 ## Running an Example

 We have provided an example with PCIe connecting to a convolution layer and an fc layer directly through PCIe.
 These modules are using only off-chip memory to communicate with the host. (is this the best way to do it?)
-We have verified functionality of the fully-connected layer (conv-layer is untested).
+We have verified functionality on both the conv and fc layer.
-We have also provided a driver application that sets up the control registers of the fully-connected layer.

-First you need to build the hls ip that will be imported into the partial region.

 ``make pr``
-- This will create the vivado_hls projects in vivado_hls_proj,  and create a new application in a partial region using the hypervisor provided.
+- This will create the vivado_hls projects in hls_proj,  and create a new application in a partial region using the hypervisor provided.

 You can look at the generated slave_axi registers to see which offsets you need to program the control registers.